Letractively/uliweb/trunk/apps/Documents/files/guestbook.rst

 Create Project
 ----------------

-I suggest that you begin your work at a new directory, and Uliweb provides an ``export`` command, for example:
+I suggest that you begin your work in a new directory, for example: samples:

 ::

-    python manage.py export outputdir
+    uliweb makeproject guestbook

 So it'll export all necessary Uliweb source code to outputdir directory.
 Then goto this directory, ready to begin.